Surrendering a Saint

 Groom your Saint.
 You want your Saint to look beautiful and make a good impression.
 It needs to be clean and well-dressed!
 Get rid of those mats and tangles and give it a bath.
 Make sure it’s neatly trimmed.
 If you can’t do these things yourself, take your Saint to a groomer.
 Replace that old collar with a nice, new, strong collar and lead.

 Set a reasonable adoption fee.
 The key word is “reasonable”.
 You can’t expect the new owner to pay you anywhere near the same price for a “used” Saint as they would for a shiny new puppy.
-Colorado Saint Bernard Rescue charges a standard adoption fee of $275.
-This number helps us to cover our costs.
-You are not supporting an entire organization, including the Saints that can’t be placed.
-Come up with a number that will weed out those people looking for free dogs, and keep it in a range where a reasonable person can afford it.
+The Colorado Saint Bernard Rescue spends an average of $1500 per dog to get it healthy – this includes spaying or neutering, dentals if needed, bloodwork, vaccines, and treatments for other illnesses that we may discover.
+You will want to pick a number that ensures that your dog ends up in a caring home.

 Step 5.
 ADVERTISE!